leafvmaple/luadata/README.md

 ## Use

-You can use `serialize` to output your Python data into a Lua file on dstpath.
+You can use `serialize` to output your Python data into a Lua file on path.
 ```
 luadata.serialize(data, path, encoding='utf-8')
 ```
-You can use `unserialize` to output your Python data into a Lua file on dstpath.
+Or use `unserialize` to input your Python data from a Lua file on path.
 ```
 data = luadata.unserialize(path, encoding='utf-8')
 ```